-If you notice strange things happening with your home’s electricity, whether with outlets, power delivery or wiring — don’t try to fix it yourself.
-It’s best to leave the electrical projects to experienced professionals.
+If you notice strange things happening with your home’s electricity, whether with outlets, power delivery or wiring, don’t try to fix it yourself.
+Electrical work can be very dangerous, so It’s best to leave these projects to experienced professionals.

-We’ve all dealt with the occasional blown circuit.
-You shouldn’t, however, have to deal with this problem on a recurring basis.
+We’ve all dealt with the occasional blown circuit, but you shouldn’t have to deal with this problem on a recurring basis.
 To mend a blown circuit, it’s important to understand its three common causes:

 - Circuit overload: The most common cause, circuit overload is usually a result of tripping.
 Tripping occurs when one circuit has too many heavy power consuming devices at the same time.
 This happens to prevent overheating.

 - Short circuit: A more dangerous situation, a short circuit occurs when a hot wire touches another hot wire or a neutral wire in an outlet.
 This touch creates a large number of current flows, producing more heat than the circuit can hold.

 - Ground fault: A ground fault happens when a hot wire touches the ground wire on the side of a metal box.

 If you blow a circuit because you’re running the toaster, hairdryer, iron, and vacuum cleaner at the same time, you may just need to plan your morning a little more efficiently.
 However, if you find you blow circuits even when you’re not using a heavy amount of home electricity, it’s time to contact an electrician.